barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 Debit/credit cards cannot operate without an underlying bank account and payment network.
 SWIFT cross-border payments cannot operate without the underlying complex web of nostro-vostro accounts.
 The old systems' inefficiencies are merely papered over with a layer of technology and cash buffers as collateral.
-These facilities are provided by yet another third party, which becomes trusted.
+These facilities are provided by yet another third party (the payment provider), which becomes trusted.
 This third party is [de facto][52], imposed by market forces.

 These issues have been addressed both at once with the introduction of blockchain.
 Blockchain is effectively an automated, [distributed trust machine][53], allowing multiple unrelated parties to transact.
 This is self-evident in the simplicity of PoW payments, compared to the layers and layers of complexity of the current systems.
-Every possible monetary policy has been modelled and exists now in the crypto-currency space: from fixed supply, to fixed inflation, to deflation to asset-backed and everything in between.
+In addition, every possible monetary policy has been modelled and exists now in the crypto-currency space: from fixed supply, to fixed inflation, to deflation, to asset-backed and everything in between.
 This [Cambrian explosion][55] is a stark contrast to the current fiat monetary system's [stagnation][56] in the face of uncertainty.

-Until recently, in my eyes, a "regime change" in the global payments and monetary system was very likely.
+Until recently, a "regime change" in the global payments and monetary system was very likely.
 This would probably involve replacing fiat with a crypto-based system (almost certainly government controlled, almost unlikely decentralized).
 The current Covid-19 outbreak, along with
 * the massive [stimulus packages][74],
-* proposed [helicopter money][77] arrangements which have started, and
+* [helicopter money][77] arrangements which have started, and
 * the upcoming [debt][75] and [retirement][76] crises

 are making this inevitable.

 The only remaining question in my head then is *what would be the role of today's banks and payment processors in this new landscape?*
-Would they continue being the pillars of the system, being used to distribute the newly minted cash?
+Would they continue as the pillars of the system, being used to distribute the newly minted cash?
 Or would they shrink beyond recognition?
 Even without the current debt crisis <sup>[15](#footnote_15)</sup> the current trend was for banking to be "democratized".
 Banking services have been dispersing across the economy with [100s of companies][132] becoming banks in all but name.

 In a fully crypto world, what would even be the role of banks?
 Would they be only providing KYC and simply be custodians of wallet holder personal information?
-Could they become one of the [m-of-n custodians][57] in a [multisig][58] government crypto-currency wallet?
+Could they become one of the [m-of-n custodians][57] in a [multisig][58] government crypto-currency wallet, essentially only holdινγ some private keys in their vaults??
 Would they be the trusted [node operators][59] and [notaries][60] in a Corda-like network?
-Would they only offer [custodian services][61], essentially only hold some private keys in their vaults?
 How can they justify their importance as lenders when current [DeFi][82] systems are operating through great volatility and with a tiny fraction of operating costs?

-The same questions and more apply to payment processors.
+The same questions (and more!) apply to payment processors.

 The next state of the payments world is inevitably going to be based on the blockchain.
-This can be the fiat equivalent of government crypto-currencies or asset-backed "tokens" (e.g. moving to back to the [gold standard][133] or to a new [Bitcoin standard][134]).
+This can be the crypto equivalent of government fiat currencies or asset-backed "tokens" (e.g. moving to back to the [gold standard][133] or to a new [Bitcoin standard][134]).
 In any case it seems almost certain that the current [shrinking trajectory][81] of retail banks will only accelerate.
 Banks and financial institutions in general will likely end up as a tiny fraction of their current size and importance.
-In a fully crypto world maintaining alternative channels
-<sup>[16](#footnote_16)</sup> and being [systemically important][62] is beyond pointless.
+In a blockchain world of digital identities maintaining alternative channels <sup>[16](#footnote_16)</sup> and being [systemically important][62] is beyond pointless.

 The upcoming evolution of the global payment networks will probably be an [extinction event][63] for the majority of the current financial system.
-What will remain after, will be [hardly reminiscent][64] of what was there before.
+What will remain after will be [hardly reminiscent][64] of what was there before.

 ## Footnotes